[Investigation] Unmasked: Who were Putin's spies in the Kingdom of Belgium?

 In all, 10 of the Russians hailed from the GRU, nine came from the SVR, and two had FSB backgrounds.

 The GRU is considered the most dangerous Russian service.
-It trains people in armed and unarmed combat, use of poisons, and explosives, and it has orchestrated lethal operations in Europe.
+It trains people in armed and unarmed combat, use of poisons and explosives, and it has orchestrated lethal operations in Europe.

 These included poisonings of former Russian spies in the UK in 2018 and 2006, the shooting of a Chechen émigré in Germany in 2019, and explosions at Czech arms depots in 2014.